After IVF Transfer: What to Do (Two-Week Wait Guide)

 - Keep caffeine moderate.

-- Follow standard pregnancy food-safety precautions rather than searching for special fertility foods.
+- Follow ordinary food-safety precautions rather than hunting “fertility superfoods.”

 - Take progesterone exactly as prescribed.

-- Do not stop medication because of spotting unless your clinic instructs you to do so.
+- Do not stop medication because of spotting unless your clinic tells you to.

-- If you are on estrogen, aspirin, or anticoagulation, continue according to your clinic’s plan.
+- If you are on estrogen, aspirin, or anticoagulation, continue per plan.

 - Ask before adding over-the-counter supplements or herbal products.

-The two-week wait is difficult because there is limited feedback and many normal sensations can be misread.
-Stress reduction will not guarantee implantation, but it can make the waiting period more manageable.
+The two-week wait is difficult because feedback is scarce.
+Calming habits will not guarantee implantation.
+They can make waiting tolerable.

 - Keep routines simple.